 Hence, from Eq.~(\ref{finalans}),

 so

 How does the error bar decrease with the number of statistically independent data points $N$?
-Equation (\ref{5}) states that the expectation value of $s^2$ is equal to $\sigma^2$ and hence, from Eq.~(\ref{finalans}), we see that \begin{quotation} \fbox{ the error bar in the mean goes down like $1/\sqrt{N}$.} \end{quotation} Hence, to reduce the error bar by a factor of 10 one needs 100 times as much data.
+Equation (\ref{5}) shows that $s^2$ does not vary systematically with $N$, at large $N$ (where we neglect the factor of $-1$ compared with $N$) and so from Eq.~(\ref{finalans}) we see that \begin{quotation} \fbox{ the error bar in the mean goes down like $1/\sqrt{N}$ for large $N$.} \end{quotation} Hence, to reduce the error bar by a factor of 10 one needs 100 times as much data.
 This is discouraging, but is a fact of life when dealing with random noise.